Your Quick Tour Summary

 DAY 15/ 16: OKAVANGO DELTA

-Crossing into Botswana we travel by road to the edge of the Okavango Delta.
+Continuing into the Caprivi we cross into Botswana we travel by road to the edge of the Okavango Delta.
 We transfer 2-3 hours by boat to Pepere island in the delta.
 The following day we do mokoro and game walks on the island and the smaller islands in the area.
 The activities included are Mokoro trips, scenic boat tours and game walks on the island.
-(Serviced Camping - B, L, D)
+(Accommodated in permanent tented camp with shared ablutions- B, L, D)

 DAY 17: KWANDO RIVER

 Departing the Delta by boat we return to our vehicle and we cross back into Namibia.
-Driving through the Caprivi we stop at some traditional Caprivi villages and have a chance to buy their famous weavings before setting up camp on the banks of the Kwando River.
+Driving through the Caprivi we set up camp on the banks of the Kwando River.
+(Serviced Camping - B, L, D)

 DAY 18/ 19: CHOBE RIVER